BusterBrawls/MiSTerUpdateSuite/README.md

 ## Included Scripts ##
 1. <a href="https://github.com/RetroDriven/MiSTerMAME">RetroDriven MiSTerMAME</a> - This Script will Download/Update the required MAME ROMS as well Unofficial RBF Cores and MRA Files such as Jotego's Cores/MRAs
 2. <a href="https://github.com/RetroDriven/MiSTerWallpapers">RetroDriven MiSTerWallpapers</a> - This Script will Download/Update Wallpaper Artwork to be used on the MiSTer Menu
+3. <a href="https://github.com/RetroDriven/MiSTerBIOS">RetroDriven MiSTerBIOS</a> - This Script will Download/Update the correct BIOS for your MiSTer Console Cores
-3. <a href="https://github.com/MiSTer-devel/Updater_script_MiSTer">Official MiSTer Updater</a> - This Script will Download/Update Official Cores, MRA Files, MiSTer Main, Menu, etc.
+4. <a href="https://github.com/MiSTer-devel/Updater_script_MiSTer">Official MiSTer Updater</a> - This Script will Download/Update Official Cores, MRA Files, MiSTer Main, Menu, etc.
-4. <a href="https://github.com/MiSTer-LLAPI/Updater_script_MiSTer">LLAPI Updater</a> - This Scripts will Download/Updated the LLAPI Cores for use with BlisSTer and LLAMA
+5. <a href="https://github.com/MiSTer-LLAPI/Updater_script_MiSTer">LLAPI Updater</a> - This Scripts will Download/Updated the LLAPI Cores for use with BlisSTer and LLAMA

 ## Notes ##
 * This Script will still use the your existing INI Files that may have already